Introduction

 - Any specific dynamics in your group to be aware of?

 This intelligence helps you avoid common mistakes and focus on what actually matters for success in your specific environment.
+Second-year analysts remember what it was like being new and typically offer candid, practical advice you will not get from senior bankers.

 Research Key People